 Heading to Barcelona and wondering how to visit Sagrada Familia?
 One of Barcelona’s top attractions and one of the world’s most unique churches, Antonio Gaudì’s masterpiece draws visitors from near and far to indulge in its incredible beauty and layered meaning.
 In this article, we’ll explain exactly how you can visit Gaudì’s must-see Sagrada Familia.

 Pro Tip: Planning your visit to Sagrada Familia in Barcelona?
 Bookmark this post in your browser so you can easily find it when you’re in the city.
-See our comprehensive guide to Barcelona for more planning resources, our top Barcelona tours for a memorable trip, and our article on incredible facts about Sagrada Familia ahead of your visit.
+See our Barcelona Guide for more planning resources, our top Sagrada Familia tours for a memorable trip, and read incredible facts about Sagrada Familia ahead of your visit.

 Visiting Sagrada Familia: What We’ll Cover